(The Woman at the Well Part 2)

 She brought the people to Jesus, but they believed because of Him.
 Isn't that about all that is expected of us, to introduce others to Jesus?

-While researching Jacob's well, (nearly 4000 years old), I found historical references to it in, 700BC, the 3rd, 4th, 7th, 14th, and right on up to the present.
+While researching Jacob's well, (nearly 4000 years old), I found historical references to it in, 700BC, the 3rd, 4th, 7th, 14th century, and right on up to the present.

 And, I couldn't help but wonder how many millions this Samaritan Woman by this Well may have witnessed to over the centuries.

-This message of the Samaritan woman by the well of Jacob, is a great example of God's love, a love that accepts us where we are.
+This message of the Samaritan woman by the well of Jacob is an excellent example of God's love, a love that accepts us where we are.

 This concludes our study of the Woman at the Well Part 2.